28 January 2020

 With ongoing strikes many stayed close to home on New Year's Eve.

-Below: a healthy spread of Swedish gravlax, baba ganoush (secret recipe), caviar canapés, creative salads, 3 desserts (not pictured).
+Below: a healthy spread of Swedish gravlax, baba ganoush (secret recipe), caviar canapés, creative salads, 3 desserts (not shown).
 And champagne

 2 January 2020